-- All requests must be submitted online or sent via email or fax to the management company, so a date is recorded on the receipt of your application.
+- All requests must be submitted online or sent via email to the management company, so a date is recorded on the receipt of your application.
 A written notice from the Board or by a member of the ACC may also be considered verification of receipt.

 - Approvals: The committee shall approve or disapprove such plans within 30 days of said receipt date by the Board or designated ACC.
 If a response is not received within 30 days, the application will be considered approved.

 - Failure to submit in advance may result in the Association having to require removal or changes, the costs of which must be paid by the Lot Owner.